ihabfallahy2/Islam-View/README.md

 # Islam View
-Islam View is a View For Global Weather and Islamic Prayer Time
+Islam View is a Global Weather and Islamic Prayer Time view.
 ## Clone
 Use the package manager [npm](https://www.npmjs.com/) to clone Islam View's repo.